elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 Now let's update our `router.ex` file inside the `lib/platform/web` folder.
 For now, we can add a simple route so that users can access our game by going to `/elm/game` in the browser.
-Update the `router.ex` file with the following:
+Update the browser scope inside the `router.ex` file with the following:

 ```elixir
 scope "/", Platform.Web do